Patient Referral Resources

 Timothy R. Talbot Jr. Chair for Cancer Research

-Michael J. Hall, MD, MS, Director, Clinical Risk Assessment, Clinical Genetics,
+Michael J. Hall, MD, MS, Director, Gastrointestinal Risk Assessment, Clinical Genetics

 Left to right: Genetic Counselors Michelle Savage, Kim Rainey, Andrea Forman, Sue Montgomery.